deviprasannakakaraparthi/ci-cd-docker-project/README.md

-# CI/CD Docker Project using Jenkins Pipeline
+# Cicd Docker Project using Jenkins Pipeline

 This project runs Jenkins in one container and two separate applications (App1 and App2) in their own containers.
 On every code commit to GitHub, Jenkins pulls the latest code and rebuilds both apps.